jchatham/catsinspace/README.md

-This is the front-end of an application that won my team a second place award for a NASA codeathon and the team, without myself, won first place during the next year.
+This is the front-end of an application that won my team a second place award for a NASA codeathon and the team, without myself, won first place during the following year.

 The application consists of a HTML frontend that places REST calls to the backend to allow voting on if a particular space image looks like a cat and displays the current count online.
 Used some free hosting plan, IIRC it was on AWS free tier.